+The Human Development and Family Studies Department offers the following graduate programs: Master of Science (MS) in Human Development and Family Studies; Master of Human Development and Family Studies (MHDFS); Master of Marriage and Family Therapy (MMFT); Doctor of Philosophy (PhD) in Human Development and Family Studies.
 Graduate students receive a strong research and theoretical base in family relationships, and human development.
 In addition to the core courses required for each of the specializations, students have the opportunity to achieve their program goals with a wide range of other graduate courses in the department, as well as designated courses in related programs at USU.
 Graduate students also engage in independent study, practica, and other specialized professional experiences that help them to acquire specific skills.

 The department provides advanced graduate education and training for students to (1) establish the professional competency necessary for employment in research, teaching, marriage and family therapy, extension, and administration; (2) develop skills necessary for agency administration in the field of family and child care services; (3) receive clinical training in marriage and family therapy; or (4) develop skills for supervisory responsibilities in child development laboratories, childcare facilities, and adolescent programs.